Can I reverse the progression of coronary heart disease?

 Most heart disease results from atherosclerosis, which is cholesterol build-up, or plaque, in the artery’s inner walls.
 Plaque can burst or rupture, which triggers blood clots that may block blood flowing to the heart.
 The result is a heart attack.

 That’s the bad news.
 The good news is that with healthy lifestyle changes and, if needed, medications, many people are able to stabilize atherosclerosis, making plaque less likely to rupture.

 How did I get plaque in the first place?

-Your LDL cholesterol rises for several reasons.
-Some factors, such as genetics, age, and gender, are beyond our control.
+High levels of artery-damaging lipoproteins like LDL are the result of several factors.
+Some, such as genetics, age, and gender, are beyond our control.
 Others we can control.
-The three key dietary factors that raise LDL cholesterol are:
+Three key dietary factors that clog arteries are: